mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Ruby - Apache Passenger Module Installation and Setup.md

 > `<h1>Hello world!</h1>Ruby Version 1.9.3 on x86_64-linux`

-Yes, that’s raw HTML you are seeing with `curl`, but the results still look good; the simple applictaion is doing what it should be doing.
+Yes, that’s raw HTML you are seeing with `curl`, but the results still look good; the simple application is doing what it should be doing.

 And if the application is working, just quit it and now move onto the real reason we’re doing all of this: To get Apache working with the Passenger module (`mod_passenger.so`).